-Note Contained Templates do not have tagnames.
+Note: Contained Templates do not have tagnames.
 When an instance hierarchy is created from a template and its contained children, unique tagnames will be created for the instances based on their contained names.

 - 1 Create the following derived templates: \$Tank from \$UserDefined and \$Valve from \$DiscreteDevice. - 2 Derive \$Inlet from \$Valve. - 3 In the Template Toolbox, drag \$Inlet on to \$Tank.
-If \$Tank already contains a template named Inlet, the Galaxy generates a unique tagname for the new contained template, such as Inlet_001.
+If \$Tank already contains a template named Inlet, the Galaxy generates a unique tagname for the new contained template, such as Inlet 001.

-The contained template now has a hierarchical name - The contained template now has a hierarchical name \$Tank.Inlet. - 4 Create an instance (Tank1) of \$Tank. - 5 The Model and Deployment views show an instance Tank1 that contains an instance called Inlet.
+The contained template now has a hierarchical name \$Tank.Inlet.

+- 4 Create an instance (Tank001) of \$Tank. - 5 The Model and Deployment views show an instance Tank001 that contains an instance called Inlet.